SaidIdoum/alx-system_engineering-devops/README.md

-This is the description of the scripts in the tasks
+This is the desription of the scripts in the tasks